MassDOT HSIP - Pedestrian Safety

 3. Preparation of communities for infrastructure improvements

-Police departments in the 12 selected communities have stepped-up enforcement efforts and education around hazardous pedestrian, bicyclist and motorist behavior.
+Police departments in the 12 selected communities stepped-up enforcement efforts and education around hazardous pedestrian, bicyclist and motorist behavior.
 Police are providing those they engage with information on safe pedestrian, bicyclist and motorist practices, and officers are collecting anecdotal information as to why each individual chose risky travel behavior.
 The goal is to both educate all road users about how to act safely with one another, and to identify elements of the built environment that are contributing to the promotion of risky behavior.
 For example, pedestrian-activated signals with significant wait times encourage people to cross at unsafe times because it takes too long to get a WALK sign.
 WalkBoston will provide training to the police departments on pedestrian safety in the coming months.
 MassBike has distributed its “Shifting Gears: Bicyclists and Public Safety” video to all participating communities.
-Here is a link to the video: https://www.youtube.com/watch?v=hhkEb0ie7Cg&feature=youtu.be
+Following that model, WalkBoston created a video called "Walk…Don’t Walk: Pedestrian Safety Awareness for MA Law Enforcement."
+This project is a collaboration between the Boston Police Department, MassDOT, WalkBoston, and other public agencies from across Massachusetts.

 WalkBoston and MassBike will develop “study tours” for participating communities where built environment examples of best practices for walking and biking safety will be illustrated.
 The tours will include examples from several different communities with varying settlement patterns and roadway types.